arpitamangal/arpitamangal/README.md

 I am an analytics professional with 3 years of work experience.
 I recently graduated with a Master of Science in Business Analytics (STEM) and seeking full-time positions.
 My interest lies in customer and marketing analytics with implementations of MMM, NLP, Experimentation, and Hypothesis testing.

-### Fun Fact: Online shopping introduced me to Analytics!
+### Fun Fact: Online shopping introduced me to Data Science!

 Given the remote location of my undergraduate campus, I found myself relying heavily on online shopping.
 My curiosity about product recommendations sparked a fascination with Analytics.
 Through a blend of e-learning, flexible courses, and internships, I pursued knowledge in this field.
 Drawn by the excitement of data science and machine learning, I was inspired to take on a new challenge – dipping my toes into the waters of software engineering.